Orwell: the Map & the Territory

 Orwell’s Ayah

 “The ayah is a most important personage in the Anglo-Indian nursery, one on whom very often the whole future health and happiness of the English child depends, and yet how little care is often taken in her selection!”
-The English Baby in India (1893) On the day Eric Blair was baptised at […]
+The English Baby in India (1893) On the day Eric Blair was baptised by […]

 Nineteen Eighty-Four OR 1984?